Armingodiz/Armingodiz.github.io/_pages/about.md

 About me
 ------
-looking forward to expand my knowledge and exprience.
+looking forward to expand my knowledge and experience.

 Education